Onyekachithompson/Automated-with-python-part-2/README.md

  print('You typed ' + response + '.')
 Run this program in IDLE.
 This program has an infinite loop with no break statement inside.
 The only way this program will end is if the user enters exit, causing sys.exit() to be called.
-When response is equal to exit, the program ends.
+When response is equal to exit, the program ends.
 Since the response variable is set by the input() function, the user must enter exit in order to stop the program.

 Summary